NicholasQck/NicholasQck/README.md

   <br>
   - 👯 I’m looking to collaborate on ...
 Mobile App Development 📱
   <br>
   - 🤔 I’m looking for help with ...
-Kubernetes
+Java Spring Boot
   <br>
   - 💬 Ask me about ...
 JavaScript
   <br>